ArcanaFramework/arcana/docs/source/data_model.rst

 key base classes of the data model are:

 * :class:`.DataStore` - abstraction of the storage system/format, which is sub-classed for different storage systems/formats
-* :class:`.DataDimensions` - defines the repetitive structure (or "data space") for a class of datasets, e.g. whether there are data points for each subject and time-point, or each weather-station/day
+* :class:`.DataSpace` - defines the repetitive structure (or "data space") for a class of datasets, e.g. whether there are data points for each subject and time-point, or each weather-station/day
 * :class:`.DataNode` - a set of data items at a common data point, e.g. imaging session
 * :class:`.Dataset` - encapsulates a set of data items (files, fields or arrays) repeated across a range of data points (e.g. subjects)
 * :class:`.DataItem` - a single measurement or acquisition, e.g. T1-weighted MRI scan, humidity measurement